 I recommend using Cloudways.
 You can pick between Google Cloud, Amazon, VULTR, Linode and Digital Ocean servers.
 Remember to choose a server that is closest to your target audience.

 Check out my full list of recommended WordPress hosting providers.

 Your Web Support Arsenal

-By using WordPress as your platform, hosted by SiteGround, you build your web presence on a solid foundation of security, simple construction, and all the versatility that you need to grow – when you need it.
+By using WordPress as your platform, you build your web presence on a solid foundation of security, simple construction, and all the versatility that you need to grow – when you need it.

 Website Setup Summary